sovity/edc-ce/docs/getting-started/documentation/key-concepts.md

 - **Asset**: The catalog lists assets that are part of the data offer.

 **Cardinality**:
-- A catalog can contain many contract definitions/data offers.
+- A catalog can contain many contract definitions / data offers.

 ### 5. Contract Negotiation